soobinrho/college-programming/Rho-Final/README.md

 <br>

 ***Additional Functions***
-This program also has additional functions.
+This program also has additional functions in case you want to test with sample data without having to input your own data.
+These functions create sample data for you.

+1. `CoursesTest.java` creates four course
-1. `StudentTest.java` creates 20 instances
+3. `StudentTest.java` creates 20 instances
-of the class *Student* and shows examples of how you can get and set attributes, such as *expGradDate* and *crTaken*.
+of the class *Student*.

+By the way, notice that every class has a `...test.java` file:
+`CourseTest.java`,
+`FacultyTest.java`,
+`StudentTest.java`,
+`PersonTest.java`,
+`EmployeeTest.java`,
+`StaffTest.java`, and
+`StudentEmployeeTest.java`.

+End-users can ignore all `...test.java` files becuase they are just for debugging purposes.
+Basically, they just show examples of how to use setter and getter methods.
+For example,
+`StudentTest.java` shows how to set and get the attributes of the class *Student*, such as
+*expGradDate* and *crTaken*.

 <br>